Let’s make a small experiment.

 1. 89% of marketers claim building brand awareness is their top goal

 As it should be.

 Remember our little experiment in the beginning?
 It showed you the impact branding and design have on our memory.

 Building brand awareness means creating a reputation for yourself.
-It’s a way to draw people’s attention and become part their thoughts.
+It’s a way to draw people’s attention and become part of their thoughts.

 2. 70% of brand managers focus on building an audience.

 You can’t build without a good base.
 Brand identity is your base.
-You need to make yourself be attractive before you can draw your audience in.
+You need to make yourself attractive before you can draw your audience in.